- Fruits: general tree fruits

 - Pest Management: trap crops

 - Soil Management: soil quality/health

-- Examine the effectiveness of organic pesticides kaolin clay and petroleum oil against papaya pests.
+1. Examine the effectiveness of organic pesticides kaolin clay, petroleum oil and their combination against papaya insect pests.

-- Conduct economical analysis of sustainable strategies for emerging pests of papaya in Hawaii.
+5. Conduct economical analysis of sustainable strategies to control papaya pests in Hawaii.